JavonDavis/Autonomous-Vehicle-Simulator/README.md

 Overview
 ---
-This repository contains starting files for the Behavioral Cloning Project.

 In this project, I used deep neural networks and convolutional neural networks to clone driving behavior.
 I trained, validated and tested a model using Keras.
 The model outputs a steering angle to an autonomous vehicle.